darkobits/nr/README.md

 import nr from '@darkobits/nr';

 export default nr({ command, task, script }) => {
-  const babelCmd = command('babel', { args: ['src', { outDir: 'dist' }] });
+  const babelCmd = command('babel', {

-  script('build', [
-    // We can reference commands, tasks, and scripts by their return value: babelCmd,
+    // This property is optional, but will be needed if we want to reference
-    // Or, using a string with the 'cmd:' prefix followed by the command's
+    // this command using a string (see below).
-    // name.
-For tasks, use 'task:' and for scripts, use 'script:'.
-    'cmd:babel'
-  ], {
-    group: 'Build Scripts',
-    description: 'Transpile the project with Babel.'
+    name: 'babel',
+    args: ['src', { outDir: 'dist' }]
   });

-  // Or, inline the command.
-This can be helpful if the command is not likely to
+  // We can then reference this command in a script in several different ways:

-  // be re-used by other scripts. script('build', [
+  // 1.
+By reference; use the value returned by command directly: script('build', [
-    command('babel', { args: ['src', { outDir: 'dist' }] }),
+    babelCmd,
+  ]);

+  // 2.
+If the command has defined a name, it can be referenced in a script
-    // Or, using a string with the 'cmd:' prefix followed by the command's
+  // using a string with the prefix 'cmd:'.
+To reference a task, use 'task:',
-    // name.
-For tasks, use 'task:' and for scripts, use 'script:'.
+  // and to reference another script, use 'script:'. script('build', [
     'cmd:babel'
+  ]);

+  // 3.
+Because commands, tasks, and scripts can be passed by value, it is
+  // also possible to define them inline in a script's instructions.
+This
+  // approach may be useful when a command will only be used by a single script. script('build', [
-  ], {
+    command('babel', {
-    group: 'Build Scripts',
-    description: 'Transpile the project with Babel.'
-    run:
-  });
+      args: ['src', { outDir: 'dist' }]
+    }),
+  ]);
 };
 ```